1000 FAQs, 500 tutorials and explanatory videos. Here, there are only solutions!

 - You can protect an MP3/AAC or HLS stream independently of each other (the same applies to geolocation).

-- Enabling the restriction involves changing the stream configuration, which may take a few minutes to be replicated across the servers.
+- Activating the restriction involves changing the stream configuration, which may take a few minutes to be replicated on the servers.

 Protect an audio stream with a unique key